perseas/Pyrseas/docs/cfgobjects.rst

 :class:`CfgFunctionDict` class holds all the :class:`CfgFunction`
 objects, indexed by the function name and its arguments.
 A :class:`CfgFunctionSource` class represents the source code for a function or part of that source code.
-A :class:`CfgFunctionSegment` class specifies a segment of the function code that is logically repeatable.
-For example, a function template (see below) may act --generically-- on several columns of a target table.
-Each column name can be defined in a function segment.
-A :class:`CfgFunctionTemplate` class represents the source code for a function, which may include segments or other elements that can be substituted in the final result.
-The class :class:`CfgFunctionSourceDict` holds all the templates and segments currently defined.
+A :class:`CfgFunctionTemplate` class represents the source code for a function, which may include other elements that can be substituted in the final result.
+The class :class:`CfgFunctionSourceDict` holds all the templates currently defined.

 .. autoclass:: CfgFunction